Post Contents

 Storage buildings are those in which material is stored or sheltering facilities are provided for goods like wares or merchandise.

-This building is also being used for handling highly combustible material in warehouses, cold storage plants, freight depots, transit sheds, storehouses, trucks, marine terminals, garages, and hangars (other than aircraft repair hangars), grain elevators, barns, and stables.
+This building is also being used for handling highly combustible material in warehouses, cold storage plants, freight depots, transit sheds, storehouses, trucks, marine terminals, garages, hangars (other than aircraft repair hangars), grain elevators, barns, and stables.

 9. Hazardous Building